rahulbhanushali/rahulbhanushali.github.io/index.md

-I'm an Software engineer by heart.
-I love building softwares that makes life of people easier.
+I’m a Software engineer by heart.
+I love building software that makes the lives of people easier.

 I have 7 years of experience in the software industry working in both B2B and B2C setups.

-From starting as a Web Developer and building web applications using Zend Framework, MySQL and Elasticsearch, I have come a long way to building web applications and backend systems for India' largest ticketing company, BookMyShow.
-For the past 1 year I am working at Amazon India as Data Engineer.
+From starting as a Web Developer and building web applications using Zend Framework, MySQL and Elasticsearch, I have come a long way to building web applications and backend systems for India’ largest ticketing company, BookMyShow.
+For the past 1 year, I am working at Amazon India as a Data Engineer.

 I have experience in building scalable web applications, big data pipelines and real-time messaging applications.

 ### Social Links